tuddev/pixel-paint/README.md

 ## Getting started

-### Скачивание репозитория
+### Download

 `git clone https://github.com/tuddev/pixel-paint.git`

-### Установка зависимостей
+### Installing dependencies

 `yarn`

-### Запуск проекта
+### Launch

 `yarn start`

-## Что можно добавить
+## What can be added

-- сохранение рисунка в localStorage для возможности продолжить рисование спустя время
+- saving the drawing in localStorage so that you can continue drawing after a while
-- разные варианты кистей
+- different types of brushes
-- layout с меню
+- layout with menu
-- возможность создавать слои
+- the ability to create layers
-- выгрузка рисунка с возможностью выбрать тип фона: прозрачный, белый или черный
+- uploading a picture with the ability to select the type of background: transparent, white or black